bastienricoeur/WIBrave_project/README.md

 ***To display usage help***
 - `java -jar wibrave_project.jar --help`
+OR in Scala 2.11
+- `scala -J-Xmx2g wibrave_project.jar --help`

 *The model is pre-trained with 1.000.000 data so it can be used directly.*

 ***To predict a batch against the model, run:***
 - `java -jar wibrave_project.jar predict --input /path/to/input.json --model /path/to/modelDir --output /path/to/output`

+OR in Scala 2.11

+- `scala -J-Xmx2g wibrave_project.jar predict --input /path/to/input.json --model /path/to/modelDir --output /path/to/output`

 *This will output a csv file with predicted labels in the specified output directory.*

 ***To test the model with data [Label column needed]***
 - `java -jar wibrave_project.jar test --input /path/to/input.json --model /path/to/modelDir --output /path/to/output`

+OR in Scala 2.11

+- `scala -J-Xmx2g wibrave_project.jar test --input /path/to/input.json --model /path/to/modelDir --output /path/to/output`

 *This will output a csv file with predicted labels as well as original labels in the specified output directory*